Just how much work is involved in reaching the point of opening a bar or restaurant’s doors to the public for the first time?

 Give this a read: Bad Reputation: Todd Collins Speaks with Chef Brian Duffy

+Planning on adding another concept to your portfolio?
 Doug Radkey, president and project manager of KRG Hospitality, will address expansion and the crucial steps operators must take to grow their businesses at the 2020 Nightclub & Bar Show.
-Register today and add Radkey’s session “When One Just Isn't Enough: Expanding Your Business,” taking place on March 31 1:00 PM.
+Register today and add Radkey’s session “When One Just Isn't Enough: Expanding Your Business” to your schedule.